The Snow Queen's Revenge: Plot

 The Snow Queen begins work on the final part of her plan, creating a flying magic pterosaur she names Iceosaurus.
 Meanwhile, Ellie falls asleep and she and Peeps fall off Brenda and into the ocean, where they are picked up by a humanoid walrus, Clive and his wife Rowena, on a ship named the S.S.
 Quagmire.
 When Ellie and Peeps explain how they are on their way to the Snow Queen's palace, they realize that she set the whole thing up to lure Ellie there.
 Clive and Rowena are revealed to be bounty hunters who decide to give Ellie to the Queen for a big reward, and imprison her and Peeps.
 When Brenda realizes that they have fallen off, she comes back and rescues them.

 Brenda, Ellie, and Peeps arrive at the South Pole, but Iceosaurus freezes Brenda.
 Ellie and Peeps discover a magic talisman that turns into a magic pepper pot which Ellie uses to unfreeze Brenda.
 Brenda separates from Ellie to find a high place to take off.
 Ellie and Peeps encounter Pearl and Elspeth, and Ellie traps them inside a bubble using the device when they refuse to let them in.
 They find Dimly and release him from the stables just in time from the reindeers by turning the device into a key, but locking the Queen's reindeers inside.
 The group attempts to escape, but Dimly is too weak to fly at the moment.
 The Queen and Iceosaurus attack them, but Freda's device turns into a kind of shield that Ellie uses to deflect the ice beams the Queen shoots at her, causing one to hit Iceosaurus.
 It falls and crashes into the ground, creating a massive volcanic eruption.
 Brenda escapes the flood of lava and gets Ellie, Peeps, and Dimly to safety.
 The panicked Queen attempts to flee on feet, but is unable to escape her crumbling palace and falls down into the lava.

 As Brenda takes Ellie, Peeps, and Dimly back home, Eric, Baggy, Wardrobe, Pearl, and Elspeth watch as the Snow Queen's castle is destroyed, and walk off once the eruption is over.
 The final scene shows the Queen drifting through the river of molten magma, her body seemingly turned to stone and still holding her magic staff.
-As at the end of the first film, her eyes glow ominously before the credits roll.
+Peeps narration then gave the audience the assurance that everyone and everything is okay, all the while, as at the end of the first film, her eyes glow ominously before the credits roll.